Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Fresno State and its opponents have gone over the current 54-point total in four of six games (66.7%) this season.
+- Fresno State has combined with its opponents to put up more than 53.5 points in four of six games this season.

-- The two teams combine to score 69.4 points per game, 15.4 more than the total in this contest.
+- Saturday's over/under is 15.9 points lower than the two team's combined 69.4 points per game average.

-- This contest's over/under is 8.1 points more than the 45.9 these two squads combine to surrender per game this season.
+- This contest's total is 7.6 points greater than the 45.9 these two squads combine to surrender per game this season.

-- The Bulldogs and their opponents have scored an average of 62 points per game in 2021, eight more than Saturday's total.
+- The average total in Bulldogs games this season is 62, 8.5 points above Saturday's over/under of 53.5.

-- The 54 over/under in this game is 4.6 points higher than the 49.4 average total in Cowboys games this season.
+- The 49.4 PPG average total in Cowboys games this season is 4.1 points fewer than this game's over/under.

 Fresno State Stats and Trends